Dibya2006/Asynchronous-FIFO/README.md

 ## Outcomes

-The asynchronous FIFO design was tested using a testbench.
-The following key results were observed:-
+Key Results

-1. **Correct Data Storage and Retrieval**: The FIFO correctly stored data when written to and retrieved the exact same data when read from.
-This was validated across multiple test cases with varying data patterns.
+Accurate Data Handling: The FIFO successfully saved and retrieved data without any errors.
+This was tested and proven using a variety of different data patterns.

-2. **Full and Empty Conditions**: The FIFO accurately indicated full and empty conditions.
-When the FIFO was full, additional write operations were correctly prevented, and when the FIFO was empty, additional read operations were correctly halted.
+Reliable Status Flags: The full and empty indicators worked exactly as planned.
+The FIFO safely blocked new writes when it was completely full, and stopped new reads when it was entirely empty.

 ## Conclusion